codex-protocol/api-docs/source/includes/client-routes.md

 }

 request(options, (error, response) => {
-  console.log(response.body.result) // the updated whitelistedAddresses array for this Codex Record })
+  // no response bodies for DELETE requests
+})
 ```

-> The above API call returns the updated `whitelistedAddresses` array.
+> The above API call returns no response body, but a 204 status code will be returned to indicate a successful deletion.

 ### HTTP Request